the-t-in-rtf/fluid-json-schema/docs/schemaValidationMiddleware.md

 | `schemaDirs`        | `String` | The path to the schema directories that contain a file matching `options.schemaKey`.
 This is expected to be an array of package-relative paths such as `%gpii-handlebars/tests/schemas`. |

 Note that `handlerGrades` as used here only governs the response sent when valid data is received.
-If you wish to override the `handlerGrades` used by this component's `gpii.schema.middleware` instance, you would need to use options like the following:
+If you wish to override the `handlerGrades` used by this component's `gpii.schema.validationMiddleware` instance, you would need to use options like the following:

     fluid.defaults("my.custom.router", {
-        gradeNames: ["gpii.schema.middleware.requestAware.router"]
+        gradeNames: ["gpii.schema.validationMiddleware.requestAware.router"]
         components: {
             gatekeeper: {
                 options: {